angular/angular/aio/content/guide/docs-style-guide.md

 {@a code-tabs}
 ### Code Tabs

-Code tabs display code much like Code examples do.
+Code tabs display code much like _code examples_ do.
 The added advantage is that they can display mutiple code samples within a tabbed interface.
-Each tab is displayed using Code-pane.
+Each tab is displayed using _code pane_.

 #### Code-tabs attributes

 * `linenums`: The value can be `true`, `false` or a number indicating the starting line number.
-If not specified, line numbers are are enabled only when code for a tab pane has 10 or more lines.
+If not specified, line numbers are enabled only when code for a tab pane has greater than 10 lines of code.

 #### Code-pane attributes

 * `path` - a file in the content/examples folder
 * `title` - seen in the header of a tab
 * `linenums` - overrides the `linenums` property at the `code-tabs` level for this particular pane.
 The value can be `true`, `false` or a number indicating the starting line number.
-If not specified, line numbers are are enabled only when there are 10 or more lines.
+If not specified, line numbers are enabled only when the number of lines of code are greater than 10.

 The next example displays multiple code tabs, each with its own title.
-Line numbers are explicitly disabled for all panes at the `<code-tabs>` level.
-The second pane adds line numbers back for itself.
+It demonstrates control over display of line numbers at both the `<code-tabs>` and `<code-pane>` levels.

 <code-tabs linenums="false">
   <code-pane